You can use the

 - The operator takes a Pod down to restart a node and applies a new configuration value.

 - The operator must spin up Pods above what is currently in the specification to migrate to a new node set.

 spec: updateStrategy: changeBudget: maxSurge: 3 maxUnavailable: 1

->

-> maxUnavailable refers to the number of Pods that can be unavailable out of the total number of Pods in the currently applied specification.
-Unavailable is defined as a Pod being not ready from Kubernetes perspective.
+maxUnavailable: Refers to the number of Pods that can be unavailable out of the total number of Pods in the currently applied specification.
+A Pod is defined unavailable when it is not ready from a Kubernetes perspective.

->

-> For example, if a new specification defines a larger cluster with
+For example, if a new specification defines a larger cluster with

 maxUnavailable: 0, the operator creates the missing Pods according to the best practices.
 Similarly, if a new specification defines a smaller cluster with

 maxSurge: 0, the operator safely removes the unnecessary Pods.